Repelling Mosquitoes Naturally

 Pesky Flying Insects

 With the advent of mosquito season, many people are feeling concern for more than just the annoying itchiness of a bite or two.
-Worries about West Nile Virus (and other mosquito-carried diseases) are leading many who would normally avoid excessive use of chemicals, to start spraying and slathering on insect repellents containing the chemical DEET (N,N-diethyl-m-toluamide).
+Worries about mosquito-carried diseases are leading many who would normally avoid excessive use of chemicals, to start spraying and slathering on insect repellents containing the chemical DEET (N,N-diethyl-m-toluamide).

 But are there valid, healthier options when it comes to repelling our fine buzzing and biting friends?
 You bet!
 Some ideas for natural insect repellents fall into the category of folklore, myth and urban legends, but other natural remedies can be an effective means of protecting yourself and your loved ones from biting bugs and harsh chemicals.